xlhuang37/SequantialReadIsBetter/README.md

 6. -l arg1: sets lower bound.
 7. -c: enters read mode.
 If not set, enters write mode.

-Each call to the sequential right function will result in writes that add up to 1GB.
+Each call to the sequential_write function will result in writes that add up to 1GB.
 The buffer for writing/reading is created using **posix_memalign** such that it can work on gwion...
 Thank you Prof. Porter..